Patients need hassle-free solutions

 However, the new setting brings a new challenge.
-With same-day discharges, each patient now shoulders the burden of managing their post-op pain at home.
+With same-day discharges, each patient now shoulders the burden of managing their post-op discomfort at home.

 How can ASCs and their surgical teams help patients: